FAQ Library Content Comparison System

 The Gold Rush® Library Content Comparison System allows libraries to load their MARC records for either individual or comparative analytics.
 Remember if you are in a group each library must license the service and load their records for comparative analytics.
 However, there is still great value even if only one library loads their records for individual library analytics.
 Here are Frequently Asked Questions about the Content Comparison System as well as documentation.

-Where can I view a quick overview of the system?
+Where can I view some key components of the system?